 The answer to this is actually very simple and you might even know it from basic high school math.
 A stationary point for a function is simply a point at which the tangent line is horizontal (i.e. the derivative at this point is zero):

-Now, the same idea of stationary points applies to the action as well, but with a little more math involved (since the action is actually a functional, not just a function; the details of this are not important).
+Now, the same idea of stationary points applies to the action as well, but with a little more math involved.

 The basic idea is that a stationary point in the action is defined as the functional differential equal to zero (denoted as δA=0).
 This basically just means that a slight variation (differential) in the action should be zero.